 Warning about Sign-In 2FA backups: A poorly stored 2FA backup can be counter-productive and result in your 2FA being compromised.
 If you are worried about losing your Sign-In 2FA, set up a Master Key instead (see below).

 Warning about authenticator apps that use cloud storage: If their cloud storage is hacked, it can compromise your Sign-In 2FA.

-7. Only use Kraken's official mobile apps.
-Third-party mobile apps using Kraken's name or asking for your Kraken credentials are form of phishing.
+- Only use Kraken's official mobile apps.
+Third-party mobile apps using Kraken's name or asking for your Kraken credentials are forms of phishing.

-1. Create a Password using the same tips as for your Kraken password, but make the email password different.
+- Create a password using the same tips as for your Kraken password, but make the email password different.

-5. Set up PGP (for Advanced users).
+Set up PGP (for Advanced clients).
 If your email application supports PGP, enter your PGP public key in your Kraken account settings to receive signed and encrypted email from us.

 PGP encryption makes it so that even if your email address is compromised, the hacker won't be able to read your automated emails from Kraken unless they also have your private key.

-3. Never give remote access.
+- Never give remote access.
 Some customer service teams will request remote access to your computer to help troubleshoot technical issues, but this is very dangerous and it is also the favorite technique of scammers.
-So always say 'No' to applications such as RemotePC, TeamViewer, and GoToMyPC.
+So always say 'No' to applications such as RemotePC, TeamViewer and GoToMyPC.
 Kraken Support will never ask you to install remote access software!